Manage global lists for work item types

 - To destroy a global list using witadmin destroygloballist, you must be a member of the Project Collection Administrators security group.

-Even if you log on with administrative permissions, you must open an elevated Command Prompt window to perform this function on a server that is running Windows Server 2008.
+Even if you sign in with administrative permissions, you must open an elevated Command Prompt window to perform this function on a server that is running Windows Server 2008.
 To open an elevated Command Prompt window, choose Start, open the Command Prompt shortcut window, and choose Run as Administrator.
 For more information, see this page on the Microsoft Web site: User Access Control.

 witadmin destroygloballist /collection:CollectionURL /n:GlobalListName [/noprompt] [/force] witadmin exportgloballist /collection:CollectionURL [/f:FileName] [/e:Encoding] witadmin importgloballist /collection:CollectionURL /f:FileName [/e:Encoding] witadmin listgloballist /collection:CollectionURL